apache/spark-website/powered-by.md

   activity in real time
 - <a href="http://www.fundacionctic.org">Fundacion CTIC</a>
 - <a href="https://graal.systems">GraalSystems</a>
-  - GraalSystems is a cloud-native data platform that can be used erverywhere, on cloud environments or on bare-metal infrastructures.
+  - GraalSystems is a cloud-native data platform that can be used everywhere, on cloud environments or on bare-metal infrastructures.
 - <a href="https://www.groupon.com">Groupon</a>
 - <a href="https://www.godatadriven.com">GoDataDriven</a>